Rudyerd Boulton: OSS/CIA career

 Boulton was recruited into the Office of Strategic Services, which was then the US intelligence agency, in 1942 due to his knowledge of Africa and overseas experience.
 He was appointed divisional deputy for Africa in the Secret Intelligence Branch.
 Boulton was responsible, from 1943, for co-coordinating a joint program with the X-2 Counter Espionage Branch to monitor the supply of uranium ore, vital to the success of the Manhattan Project, which was primarily obtained from the Belgian Congo.
 Despite his experience, Boulton was based primarily in Washington, DC, only once leaving the country – to visit North Africa in 1944.
 During the war Adolph W. Schmidt, later to be the American ambassador to Canada, served as one of his intelligence officers.

-By February 1946 Boulton had become head of the Secret Intelligence Branch's Africa division and had to resign from his position at the Carnegie so that he could focus on his work for the government, although he remained a research associate of the museum.
+By February 1946 Boulton had to resign from his position at the Carnegie so that he could focus on his work for the government, although he remained a research associate of the museum.
 He transferred to the Central Intelligence Agency when it was established as the successor to the OSS in 1947.
-An ornithological expedition Boulton undertook in North Africa in 1952 may have been funded by the CIA as cover for an operation, or if not, by his wife.
+An ornithological expedition Boulton undertook in North Africa in 1952 may have been funded by the CIA as cover for an operation, or if not, by his second wife.
 A further expedition to Southern Rhodesia and Angola in 1957 was funded by the Carnegie Museum.
 Boulton resigned from the CIA in April 1958, the same year his wife died.